How To Make Your Own Poke Bowl, the Wildly Popular Fish Dish from Hawaii

 4. It’s often served over rice, but that’s also open to interpretation.

-For our poke recipe we chose to use wild-caught salmon instead of tuna, to give the dish a twist and also for the omega-3s.
+For this poke recipe, use wild-caught salmon or tuna, but salmon gives the dish a twist and also some extra omega-3s.

 A tip about using raw fish: Only do so if you’re certain the fish is sushi-grade.
 Buy it from a reputable fishmonger, and ask them specifically if it’s safe to use for a raw preparation.
 (For example, I asked at the fish counter of my local Whole Foods, and was told they don’t carry sushi-grade fish at that particular location, though they do elsewhere.
 So I went to my local fishmonger, John Addis at Brooklyn’s Fish Tales, and he explained in great detail where the fish came from, when it was caught, and how it was handled.
 That’s a trusty fish guy.)
 If you’re not sure, or you’re simply not comfortable, no problem: Just give the fish a quick sear.